p0n1/epub_to_audiobook/README.md

                         WARNING, ERROR, CRITICAL
   --preview             Enable preview mode.
 In preview mode, the script will
                         not convert the text to speech.
-Instead, it will print the chapter index and titles.
+Instead, it will print the chapter index, titles, and character counts.
   --language LANGUAGE   Language for the text-to-speech service (default: en-
                         US).
 For Azure TTS (--tts=azure), check
                         https://learn.microsoft.com/en-us/azure/ai-